-The SOFIE Framework described in SOFIE Deliverable 'D2.7 - Federation Framework, final version' [D2.7] provides example implementations of each of the components and the federation adapters as open-source software [Framework].
+The SOFIE Framework described in SOFIE Deliverable 'D2.7 - Federation Framework, final version' [D2.7] provides example implementations of each of the components and a few federation adapter examples as open-source software [Framework].
 The provided examples are tailored to the requirements of the SOFIE pilots, but they can be freely adapted and expanded to suit the needs of other applications, as the SOFIE Architecture supports customising the components to the needs of the individual application areas.